 Here’s a Marshall JMP-1 MIDI valve pre-amp that I’ve just serviced.

-I’ve changed the valves and power supply capacitors, cleaned up the metal work and implemented my ‘Live-for-Ever’ battery mod’.
-The battery is bang in the middle of the board so you really don't want this to leak.
+I’ve changed the valves and power supply capacitors, cleaned up the metal work and implemented my ‘Live-Forever’ battery mod’.
+The original battery is mounted bang in the middle of the main PCB, so you really don't want this to leak.

 The serial number indicates that it was built in early 1992 which not only makes it twenty-eight years old but one of the first JMP-1s off the Marshall production line.

-An early MIDI valve pre-amp, the Marshall JMP-1 has always been a really under rated bit of kit, despite the fact that named artists such as Billy Gibbons (ZZ Top), Phil Collen (Def Leppard), Iron Maiden, Megadeth and many more, still use them even today.
+An early MIDI valve pre-amp although following the likes of similar pre-amps like the ADA MP-1, the Marshall JMP-1 has always been a really under rated bit of kit, despite the fact that named artists such as Billy Gibbons (ZZ Top), Phil Collen (Def Leppard), Iron Maiden, Megadeth and many more, still use them even today.
 In production for well over ten years, also says something about this little gem.

 The JMP-1 is not a modeler like modern stuff; it’s the real thing, just with MIDI.
 Run into a valve power amp (or two), it just sounds amazing and the quality of the speaker emulated outputs is definitely good enough to go straight into the board or your DAW.